SirCryptic/ChatGPT-JB-Prompts/README.md

 # ChatGPT-JB-Prompts
-Reverse engineering and phycology is my forefront :)
+Reverse engineering and psychology is my forefront :)